SHARE-HF Decision Aid: Frequently Asked Questions (FAQ)

 The SHARE-HF decision aid can be as individualized or simple as you need.
 The first step is to select the display option:

-Population-level numbers: This option skips the individual patient risk calculator and gives population-level risks without treatment.
+Population-level estimates: This option skips the individual patient risk calculator and gives population-level risks without treatment.

-Step 2: Know the risks / benefits & harms of treatment
+Step 2: Know the risks of heart failure / Know the benefits & harms of treatment

 Step 3: Treatment options

-First, select whether you want to see typical medication regimens (combinations of HFrEF medications) or specific medications.
+First, select whether you want to see typical medication regimens, or specific medications.
 The “typical medication regimens” options lets you quickly select from a few 3- or 4-medication regimens currently recommended by HF guidelines.
-Any medications that the patient is already taking (as selected in Step 1, individualize) are marked in green and pre-selected.
-Selecting an option will dynamically update Step 2 to show the benefits of that option on life expectancy/survival, HF hospitalizations, and QoL.
+Any medications that the patient is already taking (as selected in Step 1, individualize) are marked in blue as “already taking”.
+Selecting an option will dynamically update the information in “2.
+Know the benefits & harms of treatment”.

-Clicking the down arrow on the option button will expand the button to show the regimen/medication’s possible side-effects (and probability), monthly cost, and routine.
+Clicking the down arrow on a medication button will expand the button to show the regimen/medication’s possible side-effects (and probability), monthly cost, and routine.

-Press the print button to use your web browser’s print function to print a copy of the decision aid on a single page in landscape orientation, which can be given to the patient.
+Press the print button to use your web browser’s print function to print a copy of the decision aid on a single page in landscape orientation, which can be shared with patients.

 EMR Note/Share Link

 The “EMR Note/Share Link” button creates a template note that can be copied and pasted into an EMR, and then edited as needed.
-It also provides a sharable link for future reference with all of the inputs currently selected in the decision aid.
+It also provides a sharable link to the current page (with information filled in for step 1 and options selected in step 3.

-3. Why choose the LIFE-HF model over other clinical prediction models (risk calculators)?
+3. Why does SHARE-HF use the LIFE-HF model over other clinical prediction models (risk calculators)?

 Evaluated outcomes of all-cause mortality/survival, all-cause hospitalizations, and/or HF hospitalizations at a timepoint of ≥1 year;